am15h/tflite_flutter_plugin/README.md

 ## Announcement

-Update: 25 April, 2023
+Update: 26 April, 2023

-The TensorFlow team has gotten access to the pub.dev page for this plugin and is evaluating how we're going to move forward.
-PRs are welcome as we move forward with this process.
+The TensorFlow team has officially migrated this project to a [new repository](https://github.com/tensorflow/flutter-tflite), deprecating this one.
+We will be focusing on getting the plugin to a stable and usable state to help our developers add robust machine learning features to their Flutter apps.
+PRs and contributions are more than welcome there, though please be mindful that this is a work in progress, so some things may be a bit broken for a bit :)

+We do want to say a *huge* thank you to Amish for working on this initial plugin, and we're excited to keep it progressing.

 Feel free to reach out to me with questions until then.